Through the Data Management Lens: Experimental Analysis and Evaluation of Fair Classification: Evaluation Metrics

+\looseness-1 \textbf{Causal hierarchy.} A key feature of the fairness notions is their position in the causal hierarchy that is determined by the extent of domain knowledge they require.
+We highlight this distinction using Pearl's ladder of causation~\cite{pearl}, a hierarchy of three levels of increasing complexity: (1)~observation (2)~intervention, and (3)~counterfactual.
+Notions at the \emph{observation} level can be computed entirely from observational data.
+Notions at the \emph{intervention} level use both observational data and the underling causal structure, i.e., an abstract model that shows whether any causal relationship exists between attributes.
+Lastly, notions at the \emph{counterfactual} level demand observational data, and full specification of the underlying causal model denoting the exact functional relationships between attributes.

-\emph{Additional requirements.} All notions require information on the sensitive attribute and the classifier predictions.
-Some notions impose additional requirements, such as causality models that capture the causal relationships, resolving attributes that depend on the sensitive attribute in non-discriminatory ways, similarity metric between individuals, etc.
+\looseness-1 \textbf{Additional requirements.} All notions require information on the sensitive attribute and the classifier predictions.
+Some notions impose additional requirements, such as causality models or causal structure~\cite{pearl}, resolving attributes that mediate the relationship between the sensitive attribute and the outcome in non-discriminatory ways~\cite{rdc}, similarity metric between individuals~\cite{dwork}, etc.